 Why might mass analysis of a nitrogen-containing molecule show a molecular ion peak with an odd ratio?

 - BIt contains an even number of nitrogen atoms

 - DIt contains an odd number of nitrogen atoms

-In a mass spectrum of an alcohol, why is the molecular ion usually small or non-existent?
+In a mass spectrum of an alcohol, what is the reason for the molecular ion being usually small or nonexistent?